robert-waelchli/cspb_2270_final_project/README.md

 <p></p>
 <p>Other than that, the program was overall challenging to create simply due to the volume of code required to implement
 a B-Tree (at least for me).
-Finding the time to work on this outside of work and family was especially problematic although it was helpful that I had created a similar implementation for HW-5 extra credit back in week 7.</p>
+Finding the time to work on this outside of work and family was especially problematic although it was helpful that I had created a similar implementation for HW-5 extra credit back in week 7.
+That experience served somewhat as a guide for me and helped inform my experience--to some extent it helped me decide what NOT to do again.</p>
 <p></p>
 <b>References:</b>
 <p>